Welcome to the Oil Data & Analysis section of this website

 which is available for download free here: DOWNLOAD PDF

-3. For a comprehensive guide to sources and reliability of oil data see the three-part paper by Laherrère et al.: Oil Forecasting: Data Sources and Data Problems, published in the Autumn 2016 to Spring 2017 issues of The Oil Age.
-(It is intended that an updated and shortened version of this paper will be published in a special issue of Biophysical Economics and Sustainability early in 2021.)
+4. For a comprehensive guide to sources and reliability of oil data see the three-part paper by Laherrère et al.: Oil Forecasting: Data Sources and Data Problems, published in the Autumn 2016 to Spring 2017 issues of The Oil Age.

 – Figure 2-6 of the 2007 report from the US National Petroleum Council report: Hard Truths – Facing the Hard Truths about Energy, where this figure is originally from: Ahlbrandt, T.S. and Klett, T.R.
 ‘Comparison of methods used to estimate conventional undiscovered petroleum resources’, Natural Resources Research, 2005.